-Are you thinking of travelling around Thailand in your own car?
+Are you thinking of travelling around Thailand in your own car or motorbike?

 If so, you will find here useful information on the country’s roads and on things to keep in mind before renting a vehicle and while driving.